-This is the last of three posts which chronicle Marlene’s
+This is the second of three posts which chronicle Marlene’s

 final journey home.
 Part One, which introduces this series, is here.

 I checked in with Ron and Marlene yesterday evening.
 Much to my amazement, Marlene was her feisty, smiley old self.
 She was lying on her stomach instead of her back.
 As soon as I walked in, she asked me about Ron’s taxes.
 She’s done his taxes for years and, knowing that tax time is close, she was concerned.
 I told her that all the financial info she had stashed in Ron’s red folder had been delivered to a tax person in Roanoke.